Reagandennis/flutter_payment_app_starter/README.md

 # flutter_payment_app

-A new Flutter project.
+A new Flutter project built by flutter.

-## Getting Started
+## Flutter payment App

-This project is a starting point for a Flutter application.
+this is a flutter payment app that enables users to pay electric bills to kengen.

 A few resources to get you started if this is your first Flutter project: